joseeden/All-Things-Docker-and-Kubernetes/Lab_058_EKS_Deploy_a_Stateful_App_using_EFS_OUTDATED/README.md

 lab-efs                Active   12s
 ```

-## Create the StorageClass and PersistenVolumeClaims
+## Create the StorageClass and PersistentVolumeClaims

 Use [storageclass-pvc.yml](manifests/storageclass-pvc.yml) to create the StorageClass and PersistenVolumeClaims for both Wordpress and MySQL.
 Make sure to replace the **fileSystemId** and **fsapId**.